TotallyInformation/node-red-contrib-uibuilder/docs/pre-defined-msgs.md

 ## From the front-end (browser) to the Node-RED uibuilder node

+Note that, if responding to a control msg, you **must** remove the `uibuilderCtrl` property otherwise, uibuilder will refuse to send the msg (to prevent msg loops).

 ### Client Ready for Content (Control Message)

 Is send by the client library (uibuilderfe) to Node-RED whenever the client connects by loading or reloading the page.